mindis/ltlangpack/README.md

 ## Snowball

-Folder: snowball

-Snowball version of Porter stemmer for Lithuanian language
+Snowball version of Porter stemmer for Lithuanian language was moved to [this page](https://github.com/tokenmill/snowball).

 ## Language detection